bertspaan/bertspaan.github.io/_projects/thesis.md

 ---
-title: Master's Thesis — internship at TomTom
+title: Master’s Thesis & Internship at TomTom
 date: 2008-01-01
-display_date: 2008-01
+display_date: 2007–2008
+portfolio: true
 style:
   transparent_text: false
   invert_colors: true
+background_images:
+  - 1.jpg
+  - 2.jpg
 ---

 <section>
   <span>
-    I wrote my <a href="{{ site.baseurl }}/files/thesis.pdf">master's thesis</a> during my internship at <a href="http://www.tomtom.com/en_gb/">TomTom</a>, where I worked in the Map Team.
-I designed an algorithm that is able to simplify polygonal road lines by using circular arcs, and drastically saved the storage footprint of TomTom's road maps without compromising on the aesthetical quality.
-Not drastically enough though, as of course also the price of SD cards dropped at the same time.
-Nevertheless, the results where afterwards patented by TomTom.
+    During my research internship in the Map Team of <a href="http://www.tomtom.com/en_gb/">TomTom</a>’s headquarters in Amsterdam, I wrote my <a href="http://bertspaan.nl/files/thesis.pdf">master’s thesis</a>.
+I designed an algorithm that is able to simplify polygonal road lines by replacing parts of the roads with circular arcs.
+This technique decreased the storage footprint of TomTom’s road maps without compromising on the aesthetical quality.
+The algorithm was afterwards patented by TomTom.
   </span>
 </section>

 <section>
   <span>
-    Based on the work of Apollonius of Perga, a Greek geometer who lived around 200 BC, my algorithm used the <a href="http://en.wikipedia.org/wiki/Circles_of_Apollonius">Circles of Apollonius</a> and hyperbola to determine which circular arc best fitted the road simplification.
+    Based on the work of Apollonius of Perga, a Greek geometer who lived around 200 BC, the algorithm used the <a href="http://en.wikipedia.org/wiki/Circles_of_Apollonius">Circles of Apollonius</a> to determine which circular arcs best fitted the road simplification.
+I implemented the algorithm in C++, and tested it on a subset of TomTom’s actual road datasets.
   </span>
 </section>